What is a Medical Malpractice Case?

 Medical malpractice isn’t just having a bad time at the doctor’s office or getting a bad diagnosis when you hoped for an all-clear.
 Instead, medical malpractice occurs only when a medical professional (like a doctor, nurse, or another specialist) deliberately or through negligence applies incorrect medical care and causes negative side effects or illnesses as a result.

 All doctors and other medical personnel have responsibilities to provide “acceptable standards of care” whenever they are caring for a patient.
 In the event that they don’t fulfill these responsibilities, you may be able to sue them for medical malpractice.
+Speak with one of our Charleston medical malpractice lawyers, consultations are always free.

 The standard of care is a generally understood set of practices or procedures that are used by other medical professionals in the same area/culture.
 For instance, washing one’s hands and properly sanitizing before undergoing an operation is an example of an accepted standard of care.
 Doctors that fail to do so are opening their patients to the possibility of infection and future discomfort, pain, and medical costs.